 it will get called whenever a new player reaches the wait page.

-The method’s argument is the list of players who are waiting to be grouped
+The method’s argument is the list of players who are currently waiting at your wait page.

-If you select some of these players and return them as a list,
+If you pick some of these players and return them as a list,

 those players will be assigned to a group, and move forward.